 - Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent (i.e. forceful with the intention of hurting other physical contact will be regulated by schools' positive handling policies) - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes)

-See appendix 4 for more information about peer-on-peer abuse.
+See appendix 4 for more information about child-on-child abuse.

-Procedures for dealing with allegations of peer-on-peer abuse
+Procedures for dealing with allegations of child-on-child abuse

 If a pupil makes an allegation of abuse against another pupil: